Banning under-16s from social media could harm vulnerable children says BASW

 - Involving children and young people directly in policymaking

-Interim chief executive Sam Baron said: “This issue is far more complex than what the media and other commentary would have you believe.
+Interim BASW chief executive Sam Baron said: “This issue is far more complex than what the media and other commentary would have you believe.
 Social media comes with its risks, and parental supervision is important, but we cannot ignore that there are countless numbers of children whose parents need more support, or where their ‘parents’ are the local authority.

-“Social workers see first-hand both the risks and benefits of children’s online lives.
-Children must be protected from harm online, but blanket bans are unlikely to provide the balanced solution that vulnerable young people need.
+"Children must be protected from harm online, but blanket bans are unlikely to provide the balanced solution that vulnerable young people need.

-“We need stronger accountability for technology companies, better digital education, and investment in safeguarding support while also protecting children’s rights to participation, connection, and access to support.”
+“We need stronger accountability for technology companies, better digital education and investment in safeguarding support, while also protecting children’s rights to participation, connection, and access to support.”

-BASW urged policymakers to ensure new safeguarding measures are “proportionate, evidence-informed, and aligned with the UN’s Convention on the rights of the child.
+BASW has urged policymakers to ensure new safeguarding measures are “proportionate, evidence-informed, and aligned with the UN’s Convention on the rights of the child.

 Its position statement concludes: “A policy approach focused solely on banning social media risks overlooking the structural drivers of harm and may unintentionally restrict children’s rights and participation.